upulkkis/Score-Tool/README.md

+# Score Tool
-Orchestration Analyzer - An orchestration analysis tool for composers, conductors, musicians and music therists Copyright (c) 2020 Uljas Pulkkis
+### An orchestration analysis tool for composers, conductors, musicians and music theorists
+Copyright (c) 2020 Uljas Pulkkis

-This is an app for my doctoral project.
-You can use it online: orchestrationanalyer.herokuapp.com or install with pip and launch from your own machine.
+This is an app for analyzing orchestral scores in your browser.
+You can use it online or install with pip and launch from your own machine.

 Install:
-Clone this repo and install requirements.txt and run 'python orchan.py'.
+Clone this repo and install requirements.txt and run python ´score-tool.py´ OR install with ´pip install orchestration-analyzer´ and run ´score-tool´.
-OR
-install with 'pip install orchestration-analyzer' and run 'orchan'.

 Use with your browser from localhost:8050

-Online version:
-orchestrationanalyzer.herokuapp.com
+### Online version supported by Sibelius Academy of Music:
+www.score-tool.com